-If you outsource your content marketing services, I’m going to ask you to ask yourself one crucial question:
+If you outsource your content marketing services, I’m going to ask you one crucial question:

 “Are you not experiencing real ROI (leads, sales, Google rankings) from your outsourced content marketing services?”

-You could be losing out if you’re buying content marketing services from an agency.
+You could be losing out if you’re buying content marketing services.

 Let me clarify.